Yubari Melon

 As you continue producing the same product in one region, harmful pathogens and pests targeting that crop grow each year.

-To counteract this, they use seedlings with strong resistance to those harmful agents and graft the Yubari melon stalks to them.
+To counteract this, they use seedlings with strong resistance to those harmful agents and graft the Yubari Melon stalks to them.

 Pollination